ScalaWilliam/git-work/README.md

  such as GitHub.
 The number of things I (the **Client**) wish to accomplish is enough for me to seek freelance IT professionals (**Workers**).

-The full lifecycle in freelance IT work is composed of multiple parts such as recruitment, interviewing, hiring, negotiation, management, development, payment.
+The full lifecycle in freelance IT work is composed of multiple parts such as marketing, recruitment, interviewing, hiring, negotiation, management, development, validation, payment.
-Typically these parts don't behave in a tandem because they are disjoint.
+Typically these parts don't behave in tandem because they are unnecessarily segregated.

-Separating parts that should be coupled leads to inefficiency, and you are most likely not a fan of inefficiency as a technical person.
+92% of the messages I receive from recruiters are irrelevant, indicating an ineffective [r-selection strategy](https://en.wikipedia.org/wiki/R/K_selection_theory).

-For instance, 92% of messages (*I have evidence*) I receive from recruiters are totally irrelevant to me.
+In my experience, interviews are not reflective of the actual work and both sides could easily blow 4 hours of time having an aimless chat.
-The lucky clients, at interview stage mostly spend time testing things that are not reflective of the actual work.
-You could easily blow 4 hours on a chat if you choose to go to an interview.
+Similarly, management and development suffer from anemic requirements that lead to spending time doing the wrong thing.

-This is an enormous waste of time that someone has to pay for.
+Combined, this is an enormous waste of time that everyone has to pay for: the investors, workers and consumers.
 This prevents brilliant ideas from blooming and that is very sad.

 ### Solution

 Git Work solves the problem with the principle of "**Interprocedural Optimization**".
-We fuse distinct procedures where appropriate.
+We appropriately fuse the distinct parts that belong together.

 For example, the interviews are reduced to doing the *actual* work.
 When the **Client** accepts your quality of work, you get paid and he gets the work.